ContentLEAD/BlogEngine-Extension/README.md

 - **Time of Last Upload**: Marks the last time the importer was run, successfully or otherwise. *Please do not make changes to this date.*
 - **Import Content**: Content types that will be imported.
 This should be set to **Articles Only** unless you have signed up for a video subscription.
 - **Public Key**: Your public key for video subscriptions.
 This should be blank unless you have signed up for a video subscription.
-- **Secret Key**: Your unique, private key for video subscriptions.
+- **Secret Key**: Your unique, private key for video subscriptions, in the format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 This should be blank unless you have signed up for a video subscription.
 - **Feed Number**: The feed number for video subscriptions.
 This should be blank unless you have signed up for a video subscription.

 ## Debugging ##
 The importer stores a detailed log of its state and actions within **App_Data/BraftonArticleImporter.log**.
-You are free to delete, rename, or move this file, as the importer will create a new one in its place.

 When contacting support, *please include this file* to facilitate a quick response.